How Email Security Awareness Training Protects Against Phishing Scams

 3. Data Summary Reports

-How do you know if this approach to email security training is working?
-Every month, KnowBe4 delivers a summary report PDF and a link to a full detailed report of the test’s results.
+KnowBe4 delivers a summary report PDF and a link to a full detailed report of the test’s results each month.

-This report will show you how users responded to the simulated phishing tests.
-These reports help you to identify which members of your team are putting your organization at risk.
+This report will show you how users responded to the simulated phishing tests, and will help you to identify which members of your team are putting your organization at risk.

-Whether or not your team eventually catches on that you are testing them, they will still be gaining the skills and tools necessary to recognize real phishing attacks.
+Whether or not your team eventually catches on that you are testing them, they'll still be gaining the skills and tools necessary to recognize real phishing attacks.
 Your priority is to get your team more aware and more mindful of email security, and KnowBe4 can help you do that.

 If you’re not sure where to start, feel free to reach out to us here at Accent any time.
 We’re here to make your life easier through fast, friendly, frustration-free IT services.